 The audited company annual financial statements are prepared on the going concern basis.
 Nothing has come to the attention of the directors to indicate that the company will not remain a going concern in the year ahead.

-The auditors are responsible for reporting on whether the company annual financial statements are fairly presented in accordance with the applicable financial reporting framework, and their unmodified report appears on pages 15 to 16.
+The auditors are responsible for reporting on whether the company annual financial statements are fairly presented in accordance with the applicable financial reporting framework, and their unmodified report appears on page 17.